mtanksl/OpenTibia/README.md

 Set mtanksl.OpenTibia.Host as startup project.
 Press F5 to run the server.
 Use Tibia 8.6 client with an IP Changer to connect to localhost (or 127.0.0.1) on port 7171.
-Use empty account number and empty password.
+Use account number 1 and password 1 to enter game.

 ![Server and Client](/server.png)